Patnagarh: Politics

-Current MLA from Patnagarh Assembly Constituency is Saroj Meher of Biju Janata Dal, who won the seat in State elections in 2019 defeating 5 times MLA Kanak Vardhan Singh Deo.
-Previous MLAs from this seat were Bibekandanda Meher who won this seat representing JD in 1990 and representing JNP in 1977, Sushil Kumar Prushty of INC in 1985, and Brajamohan Thankur of INC(I) in 1980.
+Current MLA from Patnagarh Assembly Constituency is K V Singh Deo, representing the BJP who won the seat in State elections in 2024 defeating Saroj K Meher of the BJD.
+Previous MLAs from this seat were Saroj K Meher BJD 2019, Bibekandanda Meher who won this seat representing JD in 1990 and representing JNP in 1977, Sushil Kumar Prushty of INC in 1985, and Brajamohan Thankur of INC(I) in 1980.

 Patnagarh is part of Bolangir (Lok Sabha constituency).